davidgatti/How-to-Understand-Streams-in-NodeJS/README.md

 ## Sponsor 🎊

 This project is brought to you by 0x4447 LLC, a software company specializing in building custom solutions on top of AWS.
 Follow this link to learn more: https://0x4447.com.
 Alternatively, send an email to [hello@0x4447.email](mailto:hello@0x4447.email?Subject=Hello%20From%20Repo&Body=Hi%2C%0A%0AMy%20name%20is%20NAME%2C%20and%20I%27d%20like%20to%20get%20in%20touch%20with%20someone%20at%200x4447.%0A%0AI%27d%20like%20to%20discuss%20the%20following%20topics%3A%0A%0A-%20LIST_OF_TOPICS_TO_DISCUSS%0A%0ASome%20useful%20information%3A%0A%0A-%20My%20full%20name%20is%3A%20FIRST_NAME%20LAST_NAME%0A-%20My%20time%20zone%20is%3A%20TIME_ZONE%0A-%20My%20working%20hours%20are%20from%3A%20TIME%20till%20TIME%0A-%20My%20company%20name%20is%3A%20COMPANY%20NAME%0A-%20My%20company%20website%20is%3A%20https%3A%2F%2F%0A%0ABest%20regards.).

+## Footnotes

+### What is buffering?

+Ever watched a video over a slow internet connection WITHOUT buffering?
+It constantly starts and stops: the user experience is terrible!
+If there is any sort of hold-up in delivering any video data to you - the video stops playing.
+To avoid this problem, people learned that they could download a "buffer" of 2 minutes of video, in front of your current playing position, before letting the video start playing.
+Now, if video data is delayed, the video will continue to play, because you will constantly have 2 minutes of video always saved, ahead of time.
+You have a "buffer".